 You can back up all computer volumes or specific computer volumes.

-- When you back up the entire computer image, Veeam Agent for Linux captures the content of all volumes on your computer.
+- When you back up the entire computer image, Veeam Agent captures the content of all volumes on your computer.
 The resulting backup file contains all volume data and Linux OS system data: system partition, partition table and bootloader.
-For GPT disks, Veeam Agent for Linux additionally backs up the recovery partition.

-- When you back up a specific computer volume, Veeam Agent for Linux captures only the data that resides on this specific volume: files, folder, application data and so on.
+- When you back up a specific computer volume, Veeam Agent captures only the data that resides on this specific volume: files, folder, application data and so on.

-If you choose to back up the system volume (volume to which the root file system is mounted), Veeam Agent for Linux automatically includes the bootloader into the backup scope.
+If you choose to back up the system volume (volume to which the root file system is mounted), Veeam Agent automatically includes the bootloader into the backup scope.